mapswipe/python-mapswipe-workers/docs/setup.md

 **Docker containers are always restarting:** Take a look at the docker logs (eg. `docker logs import`).
 If you get an `Unable to load configuration file at ./cfg/config.cfg.
 Exiting.` due to `PermissionError: [Errno 13] Permission denied: './cfg/config.cfg'` error message, you probably have SELinux on your system enabled.
 If so you have to configure (change mount option of volumes) your docker-compose file.
 Please read the documentation provided by Docker regarding this configuration (https://docs.docker.com/storage/bind-mounts/ Chapter: "Configure the selinux label").

-**configuration.json - FileNotFoundError:** Until fixed the configuration path is hard coded in `mapswipe_workers/definitions.py`.
-This should work, if Mapswipe Workers is installed and running inside a Docker Container.
-For custom setup refer to the [contribution page](contribution.md).

-**FileNotFoundError: [Errno 2] No such file or directory: ...:**
-Mapsipe Workers needs access to three directories:
-- DATA_PATH (`/var/lib/mapswipe_workers/`)
-- CONFIG_PATH (`{XDG_CONFIG_HOME}/mapswipe_workers/`)
-- LOG_PATH (`/var/log/mapswipe_workers/`)
-Make sure those are existing and accessible.
-Use `mkdir DATA_PATH` to create the directory.
-Use `chown -R $USER:$USER DATA_PATH` to give write permission to current user.
-Alternatively you can change the PATH variables in `definitions.py` to your desired path.
-Except of the path for logs.
-This is defined in `logging.cfg`.

-## Tips

-### Update

-How to update a container (e.g. import):

-1. `git pull`: get changes from github
-2. `docker-compose build --no-cache import`: build a new docker image for the container you need to update
-3. `docker stop import`
-4. `docker-compose up -d import`

 ### Usefull Docker Commands

 - `docker ps -a`: list all containers and check status
 - `docker image ls`: list all docker images
-- `docker-compose build --no-cache import`: rebuild the image for a specific container (here: import), e.g. after changing some settings like `sleep_time`
-- `docker exec -it import bash `: open shell in a running container (here: import)
+- `docker exec -it mapswipe_workers bash `: open shell in a running container
-- `tail -100 ./logs/run_import.log`: show logs of container
+- `tail -100 ./logs/mapwipe_workers.log`: show logs of container
 - `docker stats`: show memory usage, CPU consumption for all running containers
 - `docker system prune`: clean up any resources — images, containers, volumes, and networks — that are dangling (not associated with a container)